-After having an amazing trip to Brazil last year, I decided to go again in 2017–twice!!
-South of the Amazon Basin in Brazil lies one of the world’s most extraordinary natural areas: the Pantanal (a UNESCO World Heritage Site).
-It is an enormous wetland about the size of Georgia.
+Next, we drive south to one of the world’s most extraordinary natural areas and a UNESCO World Heritage Site: the Pantanal.
+It is an enormous wetland the size of Georgia.
 It is by far the best place to view wildlife in the New World.
-A mosaic of different vegetation types, this region teems with many of South America’s largest mammals—tapirs, jaguars, capybaras, marsh deer, giant otter and giant anteaters.
+A mosaic of different vegetation types, this region teems with many of South America’s largest mammals—tapirs, jaguars, capybaras, marsh deer, armadillos, giant otter, and giant anteaters.
 And so many birds!
 Even non-birders can easily see 100 species in a single day.
-The flora and fauna of the Amazon and Atlantic forests of the north, the Chaco grasslands from the east and west, and the pampas to the south intersect in the Pantanal to create one of the most biodiverse regions in the world.
+The flora and fauna of the Amazon and Atlantic forests to the north, the Chaco grasslands to the east and west, and the pampas to the south, intersect in the Pantanal to create one of the most biodiverse regions in the world.

 We stay in comfortable lodges and even in a Boat Hotel We explore by vehicle, on foot, and by boat.
 In 2019 we saw seven different jaguars, hyacinth macaws, yellow anaconda, thousands of caimans, and so much more.

 Then we fly north into the Amazon Ecosystem, where we stay at the remote and very comfortable Cristalino Jungle Lodge Reserve, a true rain forest sanctuary.
 This rich region of the Amazon has eight different species of monkeys, three kinds of sloths, frogs galore, toucans, macaws, screaming pihas, and more.
 Two amazing 164’ observation towers give us an extraordinary perspective of the canopy rarely glimpsed.
 It is the perfect ending to an amazing trip.

 July 3 to July 20, 2020 Nearly full